 Temperature Ranges (Follicular Phase, Luteal Phase + Ovulation)

 Temperatures should be within their specified ranges during the follicular (97.0 – 97.6 degrees) and luteal phases (98.0 – 98.7 degrees).
 Taking your BBT daily will help to show if one of the phases needs some extra support.
 For instance, since we know progesterone spikes during the luteal phase, if a patient’s BBT does not rise (or even drops) then it is a clear indicator that progesterone needs some attention.

 If the chart shows no clear mid-month temperature spike, further evaluation may be required in order to determine if ovulation is actually occurring.
-A woman is fertile for a five day window leading up to ovulation.
+A woman is fertile for a five-day window leading up to ovulation.
 The closer to ovulation the higher the chances of conception.
 The day after ovulation occurs there should be a spike in the BBT.
-Approximately into the 98.0 degree range.
+Approximately into the 98.0-degree range.
 The day following, the BBT will drop, and then a day (or so) after it will rise again.
 The second spike into the 98.0+ degree range indicates the beginning of the luteal phase.

 After a few months of consistent charting, you should be able to see clear indicators of your fertile window.
 The two BBT spikes are clear indicators that ovulation has occurred.
 If you are using the BBT method as a form of birth control, look for ovulation and know your fertile window is roughly 5 days leading up to ovulation.
-Course, it’s worth saying that no form of birth control is 100% effective.
-Let’s not be fools about this!
+Of course, it’s worth saying that no form of birth control is 100% effective.
+Let’s not be fooled about this!
 If you DO NOT want to get pregnant then don’t take your method of contraception lightly.

 How to Chart BBT